cjstoddard/PicoCalc-uf2/Luckfox-Lyra/Lyra Ubuntu Install.md

 > sudo ./upgrade_tool uf update.img

 Once it is finished, it should reboot.
-If your Lyra is installed in your PicoCal, you should see the boot process start.
+If your Lyra is installed in your PicoCalc, you should see the boot process start.
 If you did this before installing the Lyra, give it a couple of minutes to finish the boot process, then use adb to make sure everything worked.

 > adb shell

+If all went well you should see the Lyra shell prompt.